Professor Stephen Westland

 I joined the University of Leeds in 2003 to take up a Chair in Colour Science and Technology following academic posts at in a School of Neuroscience (Keele University) and a School of Engineering (Derby University).
-I was Head of School of Design (2006-2013) and Acting Dean of the Faculty (2012).
+At Leeds I have been Head of School of Design (2006-2013) and Acting Dean of the Faculty (2012).

-Colour Technology – I am interested in measuring the colour of things that are traditionally considered as being difficult.
+Colour Technology – I have core expertise in colour management and colour measurement and work closely with a number of companies in these areas.
+I am particularly interested in measuring the colour of things that are traditionally considered as being difficult to measure.
 Currently I am very active in the measurement of tooth colour and how to assess perceptual whiteness.
-I am also interested generically in both whiteness and blackness.
-I have core expertise in colour management and colour measurement and work closely with a number of companies in these areas.
-I am also interested in scaling perceptual responses.
-That is how do we take what we can physically measure and derive from that a measure of our perceptual, emotional or attitudinal response.
+I am also interested generically in the concepts of both whiteness and blackness.

 Colour Design – I am interested in colour design, colour theory and colour lighting.
 Light affects our circadian systems and can influence our alertness and performance in a way that is wavelength dependent.
 It is therefore no surprise that it can also affect us on an emotional level.
-I am interested in studying these effects and also exploring how they can be used in the design of products, websites and personal and commercial spaces.
+Colour is an important factor in product design and marketing and I am interested in studying these effects and also exploring how they can be used in the design of products, websites and personal and commercial spaces.